dbakewel/netbots/README.md

 Create UDP socket and bind it to listen on sourceIP and sourcePort.

 *   sourceIP: IP the socket will listen on.
-This must be 127.0.0.1 (locahost), 0.0.0.0 (all interfaces), or a valid IP address on the computer.
+This must be 127.0.0.1 (localhost), 0.0.0.0 (all interfaces), or a valid IP address on the computer.
 *   sourcePort: port to listen on.
 This is an integer number.
 *   destinationIP and destinationPort are passed to setDestinationAddress()